Zenith-the-realest/school-vault/Notes/Physics/Energy & Temperature.md

 The opposite of a physical change is a **chemical change**.
 These are different because chemical changes are **irreversible / hard to reverse,** as the *chemical structure of the object is changed.* An example is **burning wood.**

+# References:

+[[Specific Latent Heat]] and [[Specific Heat Capacity]] - measurements of energy required to change state or heat an object respectively